Global Call to Action Against Poverty

-The Global Call to Action Against Poverty (GCAP) is a network of over 11,000 civil society organizations (CSOs) dedicated to social justice, established in 2005 during the World Social Forum in Porto Allegre.
-It represents approximately 58 national groups.
-It serves as a platform for individuals and organizations to unite against systemic factors perpetuating poverty and inequalities.
+The Global Call to Action Against Poverty (GCAP) is a network of over civil society organizations (CSOs) organized in national groups.
+It advocates for justice and engages in activism opposing poverty and inequalities.

 At its foundation, GCAP adopted the white band symbol.
 It co-led the significant single-issue campaign, "Stand UP Against Poverty," earning international recognition.

 GCAP is recognized as one of the world's largest civil society movements.

 History

 The concept for GCAP emerged in 2003 at a meeting of non-governmental organizations in Maputo, Mozambique, hosted by advocate for women's and children's rights, Graca Machel.
 The campaign was established at a conference in Johannesburg, South Africa in late 2004 and officially launched on January 1, 2005, during the World Social Forum in Brazil.
 It rapidly gained traction, becoming the largest anti-poverty campaign, notably during the 31st G8 summit at Gleneagles.

 GCAP co-chair Ana Agostino said that the initial burst of energy could only be described as a passionate love affair.
 "We're now an old, married coalition, and we need to find a way to adjust to our new circumstances," Agostina said in 2008.
 GCAP faced challenges in the years following its establishment, notably an identity crisis in 2006-2007 when attempting to transforming that momentum into a global coalition.
 However, it persevered and in 2007, issued the Montevideo Declaration, advocating for democratizing global governance processes to prioritize equity, human security, and inclusion.